 - Add the flour and use a whisk to mix with the butter.
 Let cook for two minutes while occasionally stirring.

-- Add the rosemary, bay leaves, and thyme and stir in, (see notes).
-Reduce the heat to low and softly boil for 20 minutes, stirring occasionally.
+- Add the rosemary, bay leaves, thyme, and Dijon mustard and stir in.
+Reduce the heat to low and softly boil for 6 to 8 minutes, stirring occasionally.
 Taste the gravy and add salt and pepper as desired.
+Then add 1 teaspoon of red wine vinegar.
+(Or, substitute Worcestershire sauce, 1-2 teaspoons).

 Notes